 Late 1947: Undergoes emergency appendectomy.

-29 September 1948: Lenya’s mother and sister arrive from Vienna for a visit; they stay almost two months.
+29 September 1948: Lenya’s mother and sister arrive from Vienna for a visit, the first time Lenya has seen them since she left Europe.
+They stay almost two months.
 It is the last time Lenya and her mother see each other.

-3 April 1950: Weill dies of a heart attack in New York City after a two-week illness.
+3 April 1950: Weill dies in the hospital after a two-week illness.
 Lenya is devastated; for weeks, her friends and neighbors are afraid to let her spend the night alone.

 10 July 1950: Attends a memorial concert for Weill in New York City.
 Maxwell Anderson delivers a eulogy.